Quick Start Guide - DC1000 + HP / Agilent HP4284

 CORRECTION

-3 Using the Arrow keys, move the cursor down to OPEN
+3 Using the Arrow keys, move the cursor down to OPEN.

-4 Press the soft key next to ON to enable the HP4284A open circuit correction
+4 Press the soft key next to ON to enable the HP4284A open circuit correction.

-5 Press the soft key next to MEAS OPEN and wait
+5 Press the soft key next to MEAS OPEN and wait.

-6 The compensation process can take 60-120 seconds, during which the HP
+6 The compensation process can take 60-120 seconds, during which the HP will compensate over all frequencies.

-7 At the end of this process the HP will display “OPEN measurement
+7 At the end of this process the HP will display “OPEN measurement completed” at the right part of the screen.

 OPEN measurement completed